Testimonials

 When LD Resource Foundation was founded over a decade ago, we identified our mission as being committed to overcoming barriers and providing access to knowledge, for adults with learning disabilities.
 With the help of our supportive, wonderful board members, advisory board members, volunteers, and funders, we have continued to achieve our mission.

 Below is the result of our hard work.
-We continually receive feedback and appreciation for our hard work.
+We continually receive praise and appreciation for our efforts and look forward to serving individuals with learning disabilities for a long time to come.

 I am so grateful to you and your organization for your wisdom, your kindness and your friendship, the wealth of knowledge you have in the field of special needs and barriers to education is phenomenal.
 I feel so fortunate to have met you and learned more about work of your organization providing essential resources and learning disability tools.